Arthi-shanmugam/M3_Wiper_Control_System/5_Report/README.md

 # HARDWARE REQUIREMENT
 STM32F407VG MICROCONTROLLER BOARD
 # ADVANTAGES
-1.Low cost
+1. Low cost
-2.It is possible to operate manually/automatically by providing on/off switch 3.Free from wear adjustment.
+2. It is possible to operate manually/automatically by providing on/off switch
+3. Free from wear adjustment.
 # APPLICATION
 Four wheeler application.